djd6621/EmailSender/README.md

 From command line run the follow command: python send_emails.py [1] [2] [3] [4]

+The [] are not included in the command!

 # Parameters
 1 - email_to_send_from
 2 - either a txt file of emails on each line or a single email to recieve the email